TOTAL COMMITMENT. TOTAL COMFORT.

 The technician begins the inspection by checking the thermostat to see if it works properly.
 They then move on to the structure and connections of the HVAC cabinet.
-The HVAC contractor in Willis examines the electrical connections and tests safety features.
+Our HVAC technician examines the electrical connections and tests safety features.

-The contractor checks the fans within the system for proper operation, and the technician tests the furnace ignitor as part of a furnace inspection in Willis.
+The contractor checks the fans within the system for proper operation, and the technician tests the furnace ignitor as part of a furnace inspection.
 During the inspection, they look for cracks or holes in the flue pipe and heat exchangers, as any crack or hole may leak carbon monoxide.

-The AC evaporator coil undergoes an inspection for dirt and mold prior to the HVAC contractor in Willis checking the drain pan for leaks and mold.
-They inspect the AC condensation line for water leaks and clogs or loose connections as part of this AC inspection in Willis.
+The AC evaporator coil undergoes an inspection for dirt and mold prior to the HVAC contractor checking the drain pan for leaks and mold.
+They inspect the AC condensation line for water leaks and clogs or loose connections as part of this AC inspection.
 The technician then moves to the outdoor unit.

 The technician inspects the outdoor AC condenser and blower fan and they check refrigerant levels.
 They don’t overlook the AC wiring and electrical components during this process, either.
-The technician may also complete additional steps during the HVAC system inspection, such as a ductwork inspection in Willis.
+The technician may also complete additional steps during the HVAC system inspection, such as a ductwork inspection.

 Common Problems Discovered During HVAC Inspections

-When completing a new home HVAC inspection in Willis, TX, the technician may find one or more problems.
+When completing a new home HVAC inspection, the technician may find one or more problems.
 This includes leaks in the gas lines, a cracked heat exchanger, or exhaust venting problems.
 A malfunctioning blower motor puts strain on the motor and can lead to the failure of the HVAC system.
 Clogged condensate drain lines are another issue they frequently encounter.

-Faulty wiring is often found during a thorough HVAC inspection, or the technician may discover the system has too much or too little refrigerant while completing the AC inspection in Willis.
-During the ductwork inspection in Willis, the technician might find cracked or leaky ductwork.
+Faulty wiring is often found during a thorough HVAC inspection, or the technician may discover the system has too much or too little refrigerant while completing the AC inspection.
+During the ductwork inspection, the technician might find cracked or leaky ductwork.
 In addition, they look for dirty or clogged filters, which can lead to problems with the system.
 They will also identify a dirty or clogged evaporator coil.

 Learning the Results

-Upon completion of the HVAC system inspection in Willis, TX, the technician provides the potential homebuyer with a report detailing what was found.
+Upon completion of the HVAC system inspection, the technician provides the potential homebuyer with a report detailing what was found.
 This document shares detailed information about the status of each item assessed during the visit.
 In addition, it contains information on future maintenance and service of the system and the individual components.

-Never rely solely on what is found during a new home inspection in Willis, TX.
-Request a separate HVAC system inspection in Willis, TX to ensure all problems are detected before purchasing the home.
+Never rely solely on what is found during a new home inspection.
+Request a separate HVAC system inspection to ensure all problems are detected before purchasing the home.